 Training programs have access to the general education resources of the Health Sciences Center.
-These include: the audio, video, slide, poster, and other services of the Department of Learning Resources (568-4840); lecture rooms, conference rooms, and auditorium facilities; and interdepartmental laboratories, computers, and educational devices.
-Library facilities of the Health Sciences Center (568-6100), and individual Departments are available to all House Officers.
+These include: lecture rooms, conference rooms, and auditorium facilities; and interdepartmental laboratories, computers, and educational devices.
+Library facilities of the Health Sciences Center (504-568-6100), and individual Departments are available to all House Officers.